The Adventures of Women & Men Without Hate in the 21st Century

-The Adventures of Women & Men Without Hate in the 21st Century, often shortened to In the 21st Century, is the fourth studio album by Canadian synthpop group Men Without Hats, released in 1989.
+The Adventures of Women & Men Without Hate in the 21st Century, often shortened to In the 21st Century, is the fourth studio album by Canadian synth-pop group Men Without Hats, released in 1989.
 It was the second and last album to be released with the lineup of Ivan Doroschuk (vocals), Stefan Doroschuk (guitar), Marika Tjelios (bass), Heidi Garcia (backing vocals), Richard Samson (drums) and Bruce Murphy (keyboards), which was also the lineup that toured to promote the previous album Pop Goes the World.

 Recording history

 The lineup that recorded the album was essentially the touring band from Pop Goes the World.

 Ivan Doroschuk, in an interview released on a promotional disc around the time of the album, stated that the original title of the album was The Adventures of Men Without Hats in the 21st Century, but the title went through several revisions, including The Adventures of Men and Women Without Hats in the 21st Century before swapping the order of "Men and Women" around and changing the word "Hats" to "Hate".
 In the same interview, Ivan also explained that the band decided to omit their crossed-out-man-with-hat logo due to Ivan hearing about a Jamaican bar prohibiting Rastafarians from entering, which was indicated using a sign that looked similar to the group's logo.
 A new logo, a heart with the number 21 in it, was devised for the album, being used for all artwork related to the record.

 The album was recorded in 1988 at a studio in Briarcliff Manor, New York.
 The group would return in 1990 to record the followup, Sideways.

 The album is much more serious than the group's previous work, with lyrics focusing on subjects such as environmentalism ("In the 21st Century"), domestic violence ("Hey Men") and commercialism ("Everybody's Selling Something", "I'm in Love").
 There are also simple songs about love and life ("You and Me", "All We Do", "Eloise and I", "Underneath the Rainbow").
 Musically, it is a pop rock album with slight synthpop influence.

 "All We Do", one of three ballads on the album, was written in 1986 and performed on the tour to promote Pop Goes the World.
 The other two ballads are "You and Me" and "Underneath the Rainbow".

 The final track, "21st Century Safety Dance", was described by Ivan in the press release for the album as a "warning" track, explaining his beliefs that all music would sound like it unless people "got [their] act together".

 Due to being recorded in the United States, the album does not qualify for the "P" (performance) element of MAPL Canadian content certification.
 The CD indicates that the album is 75% Canadian content (CanCon) except for "S.O.S.", which is 25% CanCon.